chaconnewu/awesome-augmented/original_awesomes/vim-galore.md

 whenever you find a plugin you like, look up its maintainer's Github page and look through the repositories.

-#### What kind of Vim am I running?
+## What kind of Vim am I running?

 Looking at `:version` will give you all the information you need to know about how the currently running Vim binary was compiled.

 The first line tells you when the binary was compiled and the version, e.g. 7.4.
 One of the next lines states `Included patches: 1-1051`, which is the patch level.
-Thus your exact Vim version is 7.4.1051.
+Thus, your exact Vim version is 7.4.1051.

 Another line states something like `Tiny version without GUI` or `Huge version with GUI`.
 The obvious information from that is whether your Vim includes GUI